Companies have never done as much hiring as they do today. They've never spent so much on it before. And no one has ever done a poorer job.

-The nightmare of extended hiring process didn’t just get over when that of onboarding started.
-“My current job” adds the candidate, ”has stretched out to about a month for each step, plus another three weeks for "pre-onboarding" and hiring.”
+The nightmare of lengthy hiring process didn’t get over and that of onboarding started.
+The candidate adds, “My current job has stretched out to about a month for each step, plus another three weeks for "pre-onboarding" and hiring.”

 “It can conceivably take six months to just get somebody in the door let alone working, it's insanity.”